uhlerlab/image2reg/user_demo.md

 The above command will run the complete demo.
 **No further user-interaction will be required.**
 Please refer to the following section for more information on the triggered processes.
-#

-We provide the sample imaging data for 10 distinct overexpression conditions from the data set from [Rohban et al. (2017)](https://doi.org/10.7554/eLife.24060) that the user can provide as input to test our demo.
+While you can use your own imaging data, we also provide the sample imaging data for 10 distinct overexpression conditions from the data set from [Rohban et al. (2017)](https://doi.org/10.7554/eLife.24060) that the user can provide as input to test our demo.

 <details>
   <summary>